dhobdensa/yallachallenge-srfrontend/README.md

 - Source code management
 - Understanding of web technologies

+## Instructions

+- Fork this repository
+- Crate the task solutions on your fork
+- Raise a PR with the naming convention `yourfirstname-yourlastname`

 ## Task 1

-Create a page on /task1 where the user to input a github account name (for example, "facebook").
+Create a page where the user to input a github account name (for example, "facebook").
 The info will be retrieved from <https://api.github.com/users/facebook>, after which the user will be presented with:

 - The avatar image of the account